 In a basic installation, the Imagine midbass were designed to install directly into the factory-supplied speaker baffles or speaker openings.
 The speaker should fit snug to the baffle without air gaps; do not force the speaker into a baffle that is too small, as this will damage the speakers.
 If the factory-supplied mounting baffle is too small, refer to Section II for advice on how to build custom baffles.
 When tightening your speakers to the baffle, alternate the tightening of the screws, just as if you were changing a tire on your vehicle, by alternating in a pattern around the speaker until all screws are hand-tight.
-DO NOT INSTALL THE SPEAKERS WITH A DRILL OR DRILL-DRIVER, as the drill-drive will put considerably more torque on the speaker basket than what is required, and can easily damage the frame of the speaker.
+DO NOT INSTALL THE SPEAKERS WITH A DRILL OR DRILL-DRIVER, as the drill-driver will put considerably more torque on the speaker basket than what is required, and can easily damage the frame of the speaker.

 In the event a component set mounting topology is chosen, the same procedure can be followed for the tweeter installation observing the precautions mentioned in the midbass installation, above.
 Once a suitable location is found for the tweeters, mounting options can be evaluated.
-The Imagine kit comes standard with three tweeter mounting options, including a swivel flush-mount cup, a surface-mount cup, and an angle-mount cup.
+The I51-2 / V2, I61-2 / V2, and I69-2 / V2 kits come standard with three tweeter mounting options, including a swivel flush-mount cup, a surface-mount cup, and an angle-mount cup (the component set tweeter is optional for the Imagine I57-2).
 The tweeter fits first into the surface-mount cup, and then can be installed as one unit into the flush-mount cup.
 Conversely, the surface-mount cup can be attached to the angle cup as well.
-In all cases, the tweeter is fitted into the surface-mount cup first, and in then either installed as-is, or is further encased in the flush-mount cup, or is attached to the angle-mount cup.
+In all cases, the tweeter is fitted into the surface-mount cup first, and then either installed as-is, or is further encased in the flush-mount cup, or is attached to the angle-mount cup.
 Decide which mounting strategy works the best for your installation, and permanently mount the tweeters.
 Route the wiring from the underside of the tweeter to an accessible location and connect to the tweeter connections (small diameter slide terminals) on the midbass frame.